rollbar/rollbar-ios/README.md

 Apple will generate new dSYMs for Bitcode enabled builds that have been released to the iTunes store or submitted to TestFlight.
 You’ll need to download the new dSYMs from Xcode and then upload them to Rollbar so that crashes can be symbolicated.

 dSYMs for Bitcode enabled apps can be downloaded from Xcode’s Organizer.
-Select the desired Archive of your app and click the “Download dSYMs…” button.
+Select the desired Archive of your app and click the "Download dSYMs…" button.
 If you’re unable to download your dSYM from Xcode’s Organizer, you'll have to get it from iTunes Connect.

-In iTunes Connect, select “My Apps” on the page header and “Activity” on the top navigation tab bar.
-Select the build you want to download the dSYMs for and click on “Download dSYM” under "Includes Symbols".
+In iTunes Connect, select "My Apps" on the page header and "Activity" on the top navigation tab bar.
+Select the build you want to download the dSYMs for and click on "Download dSYM" under "Includes Symbols".

 Finally, upload the dSYM to Rollbar via your project's dSYM settings page.